ccgd-profile/BreaKmer/README.md

 ### Final output
   - When the program completes, the final output files are directed into a directory labeled 'output' within the specified analysis directory.
   - Summary file
-    - A summary file labeled /<analysis_name/>_summary.out contains columns: Target name, number of contigs assembled, total number of variants detected, number of indels, number of inversions and tandem duplications, number of translocations, and a list of translocation gene partners.
+    - A summary file labeled \<analysis_name\>\_summary.out contains columns: Target name, number of contigs assembled, total number of variants detected, number of indels, number of inversions and tandem duplications, number of translocations, and a list of translocation gene partners.
   - Output for each SV type are put in respective tab-delimited files, labeled \<analysis_name\>\_\<indel,trl,inv\_rearrangement,td\_rearrangement\>\_svs.out
     - The columns are:
        - Gene/Target names